xiting-zhuang/xiting-zhuang.github.io/_pages/home.md

 ### About me

-I am a Ph.D.
-Student in the Department of Agricultural and Resource Economics at the University of Connecticut, working with <a href="https://www.sandrosteinbach.com/" target="_blank">Professor Sandro Steinbach</a>.
+I am a Ph.D. candidate in Agricultural and Resource Economics at the University of Connecticut, working with <a href="https://www.sandrosteinbach.com/" target="_blank">Professor Sandro Steinbach</a> and I am also a M.S. student in Computer Science at the Georgia Institute of Techonology.
+I am interested in causal inference, international trade, environmental economics and supply chain management.
+I have also worked on applications of machine learning in trade.
+I am on the 2022-2023 job market and available for interviews.